sourcegraph/about/content/terms/terms-cloud.md

 </span>

-<span style={{color: '#777777'}}><i>**Short version**: Third party services and software may be necessary for Sourcegraph Cloud to work (examples include libraries Sourcegraph uses internally, code hosts, authentication providers, external code analyzers, monitoring and tracing tools, etc.).
-We’re not responsible for anything provided by a third party, and additional terms and conditions may apply.</i></span>
+<p><span style={{color: '#777777'}}><i>**Short version**: Third party services and software may be necessary for Sourcegraph Cloud to work (examples include libraries Sourcegraph uses internally, code hosts, authentication providers, external code analyzers, monitoring and tracing tools, etc.).
+We’re not responsible for anything provided by a third party, and additional terms and conditions may apply.</i></span></p>

 You may enable the Services to call the servers of other websites or services (**“Third Party Services”**) in order to help you analyze Your Code.
 We do not share Your Code with third-party services, unless you enable the integration or extension.
 We make no warranties of any kind with regard to anything that is contained on or accessible through them.
 Access and use of Third Party Services is solely at your own risk.